 3. Test, measure, and optimize campaign

 While launching your beacons-based marketing campaign, it is essential to test it on pilot basis on a limited, unbiased audience.
 Testing will help you to know which timing, interval, type of messages, and offers fetch the most positive interactions.
 When the beacon-based program is in full swing, the measuring and optimizing of campaign is an ongoing process.
 You need to measure the real-time analytics viz. footfall, visit frequency, and sales to know whether your campaign is going on well or needs tweaking.

 4. Give control to store managers

 Traditionally, marketing teams work in a centralized manner, owning a retailer’s digital marketing platform.
 But, working in the same top-down approach in the case of location-based campaign of beacons can risk isolating the customer.
 Your targeted campaign would need to rely largely on in-store personnel and merchandise availability as offers and notifications would revolve around these factors.
 Thus, store managers need to be given more control over campaign implementation planning and execution, and also access to real-time analytics.

 5. Take ideas from major brands

 Major brands round the world are successfully running the beacon-based marketing program.
 It’s good to look out for inspiration to run more creative and effective campaigns.
 Here are a few ones:

 Apparel brand Levi Strauss and Co.‘s beacon-enabled billboards prompt nearby customers with an offer and drive them into nearby retail stores.

 Shop Now!
-With Elle beacons-based program lets consumers explore and shop from mobile boutiques, find the closest retail store, get location-based exclusive offers based, and win a shopping package from brands they love.
+With Elle beacons-based marketing program lets consumers explore and shop from mobile boutiques, find the closest retail store, get location-based exclusive offers based, and win a shopping package from brands they love.

 Virgin Atlantic provides relevant information for travelers to give them special high-end flying experience, especially to upper-class passengers.